VinceZK/Portal/docs/README.md

 In real projects, you need show them to the stakeholders to check if the requirements are met.

 People may argue why you manually build the UIs?
-Aren’t there lots of tools that can generate UIs automatically from the data model?
+Aren’t there lots of tools that can generate UIs automatically based on the data model?
 Well, I can only say: for all my known products and experienced projects, I’ve never seen a real successful one that follows the approach.
-Maybe, a lot of demos, PoCs, toys, and preachers are using such technologies, like either model generates UI or UI generates model.
+Maybe, a lot of tech evangelists are preaching such approaches, like low-code or no-code, I never believe that.

 As I said on the 3 layers, you can hardly eliminate one.
 This rule also applies to design time.
 Each layer has its own modeling languages to describe the same entity.
 DB uses the relational algebra to achieve full path access on physical storage; Server-side usually uses the Object-Oriented programming to operate the data in the memory; UI tries to speak human languages to be more user-friendly.
-With those different appealing, we can hardly generate one from another using some fixed rules.
+With those different appealing, we can hardly generate one from another using some fixed protocols.
 What we can do is to map and translate the 3 modeling languages.
-From DB to the server-side, we say Object-Relational mapping; and from server-side to UI, we say UI-Object mapping.
+From DB to the server-side, we use Object-Relational Mapping; and from server-side to UI, we use UI-Object Mapping.

 ## Object to UI Mapping
 Actually, I am quite enjoying drawing the UI, especially,